woocommerce/woocommerce-composite-products-conditional-images/readme.md

 The mini-extension introduces a new **Scenario Action** called **Overlay Image**, which requires you to choose an image from your Media library.
 When the Scenario matching conditions are satified, this image is overlaid on top of the main Composite Product image.

 When multiple **Overlay Image** Scenarios exist, each adds its own image to the main product image stack.
-The layering order of these conditional images depends on the relative position of their Scenarios: If Scenario A is positioned higher than Scenario B under **Product Data > Scenarios**, then the image added by Scenario A will appear higher in the stack than the image of Scenario B.
+The layering order of these conditional images depends on the relative position of their Scenarios: If Scenario A is positioned higher than Scenario B under **Product Data > Scenarios**, then the image added by Scenario A will appear higher in the stack than the image added by Scenario B.

 This approach makes it possible to utilize either **swapping** or **compositing** techniques to conditionally modify the main product image, depending on your needs: